bottlepy/bottle/apidoc/tutorial.rst

       A function to handle some specific event or situation.
 In a web framework, the application is developed by attaching a handler function as callback for each specific URL comprising the application.

-   secure cookie
-      Bottle creates signed cookies with objects that can be pickled.
-A secure cookie will be created automatically when a type that is not a string is used as the value in :meth:`request.set_cookie` and bottle's config includes a `securecookie.key` entry with a salt.

    source directory
       The directory which, including its subdirectories, contains all